-Layshia Clarendon is a seven-year WNBA vet preparing for her eighth season in the league.
+Layshia Clarendon is an eight-year WNBA vet preparing for her ninth season in the league.
 She entered in 2013 as a top-10 pick and has bounced among four teams since, with her latest move landing the player on the New York Liberty.
 The Cal product was instrumental in getting the program to its first-ever Final Four in 2013, has a couple gold medals to her name and played a major role in the recent collective bargaining agreement.
 Let’s break it down.

 Welcome to Career Moments, a Nothing But Nylon series that delves into the major moments of a player, coach or other figure’s career in basketball to give you a snapshot of some of the top things they’ve accomplished and when, plus allowing you the opportunity to relive past glories and celebrate current successes.